Organofluorine chemistry: Deoxofluorination

-Alternates to SF4 include the diethylaminosulfur trifluoride (DAST, NEt2SF3) and bis(2-methoxyethyl)aminosulfur trifluoride (deoxo-fluor).
-These organic reagents are easier to handle and more selective:
+A more convenient alternative to SF4 is the diethylaminosulfur trifluoride, which is a liquid whereas SF4 is a corrosive gas:

+Apart from DAST, a wide variety of similar reagents exist, including, but not limited to, 2-pyridinesulfonyl fluoride (PyFluor) and N-tosyl-4-chlorobenzenesulfonimidoyl fluoride (SulfoxFluor).
+Many of these display improved properties such as better safety profile, higher thermodynamic stability, ease of handling, high enantioselectivity, and selectivity over elimination side-reactions.

 From fluorinated building blocks

 Many organofluorine compounds are generated from reagents that deliver perfluoroalkyl and perfluoroaryl groups.
 (Trifluoromethyl)trimethylsilane, CF3Si(CH3)3, is used as a source of the trifluoromethyl group, for example.
 Among the available fluorinated building blocks are CF3X (X = Br, I), C6F5Br, and C3F7I.
 These species form Grignard reagents that then can be treated with a variety of electrophiles.
 The development of fluorous technologies (see below, under solvents) is leading to the development of reagents for the introduction of "fluorous tails".

 A special but significant application of the fluorinated building block approach is the synthesis of tetrafluoroethylene, which is produced on a large-scale industrially via the intermediacy of difluorocarbene.
-The process begins with the thermal (600-800 °C) dehydrochlorination of chlorodifluoromethane:
+The process begins with the thermal (600–800 °C) dehydrochlorination of chlorodifluoromethane: